 The Development of the European State System.
-This course examines the changing interactions of modern national states in the perspective of general cultural development.
-It does not attempt complete coverage of diplomatic incidents, wars, or treaties but uses a wide range of historical events as illustrations.
-Topics include the varied concepts of state interest; attempts at constructing a durable peace; the problem of morality in foreign policy; the balance of power; and the conflict between European and non-European diplomatic principles.
+The changing interactions of modern national states in the perspective of general cultural development.
+The course does not attempt complete coverage of diplomatic incidents, wars, or treaties but uses historical events as illustrations.
+Topics include the varied concepts of state interest; attempts at constructing a durable peace; the problem of morality in foreign policy; the balance of power; and the conflict between European and non-Europeon diplomatic principles.